pantheon-systems/documentation/source/content/site-plan.md

 ## Upgrades
 Site plan upgrades will change your site's resources and access to features immediately.
 The associated card will be charged a prorated amount for the remainder of the current billing period.

+If your site benefits from [Preferred Pricing](https://pantheon.io/plans/agency-preferred-pricing), contact your Supporting Organization for assistance, in order to retain your special pricing rate.

 ## Downgrades
 Site plan downgrades will change your site's resources and access to features immediately.
 Beginning on the next billing cycle, the associated card will be charged for the new site plan.
+No prorated refunds or credits will be issues for site downgrades.

+If your site benefits from [Preferred Pricing](https://pantheon.io/plans/agency-preferred-pricing), contact your Supporting Organization for assistance, in order to retain your special pricing rate.

 ## Roles & Permissions
 The permission to manage a site's plan is granted only to the roles of **Site Owner** / **Organization Administrator**.
 Other roles do not have access to change the site plan as described on this page.
 For details, see [Role-Based Permissions & Change Management](/change-management/#site-level-roles-and-permissions).